datastax/astra-assistants-api/README.md

 ## Third party LLM Support

-We now support third party models for both embeddings and completion.
+We now support [many third party models](https://docs.litellm.ai/docs/providers) for both embeddings and completion thanks to [litellm](https://github.com/BerriAI/litellm).
 Pass the api key of your service using `api-key` and `embedding-model` headers.

 ```
 client = OpenAI(